M-Salman-khan/Portfolio/README.md

 └── README.md
 ```

 ---

-## 📸 Screenshots

-> TO BE UPLOADED...

----

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/M-Salman-khan/Portfolio-website/issues).
+Feel free to check the issues page.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)